EduardoSantosSousa/EduardoSantosSousa/README.md

 ---

 I'm a mechanical engineering graduate with a master's degree in the same field.
-I have extensive experience in mathematical modeling and control of linear and nonlinear mechanical systems, as well as contact dynamics for mechanical systems.
+I have experience in mathematical modeling and control of linear and nonlinear mechanical systems, as well as contact dynamics for mechanical systems.

 I also have experience in data science, helping business areas solve problems and optimize processes using techniques such as machine learning and AI.